cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/outlook-notifications.md

 ---
-title: "Configure Outlook email notifications"
+title: "Send email notifications for Findings from Outlook"
-linkTitle: "Configure Outlook email notifications"
+linkTitle: "Send email notifications for Findings from Outlook"
 weight: 40
 ---